johnbcarpenter/USC_IML404/notes_md/datavis-csv-transform-sound.md

 - [STEP 1. getting the data into processing](https://github.com/johnbcarpenter/USC_IML404/tree/master/CODE/PROCESSING/DATA/FlamingoScan_LoadData)
 - [STEP 2. using shaders to set the point sizes + working with the Spinner class](https://github.com/johnbcarpenter/USC_IML404/tree/master/CODE/PROCESSING/DATA/FlamingoScan_ShaderSpinner)

+## 3D transformations

+- rectangle <-> sphere

-here's an example that similarly reads in data from a CSV file and utilizes shaders and the Spinner class; however, it also works with additional dimensions of information for each point.
+here's an example utilizing the above transformations that builds on the loadTable CSV example (it also reads in data from a CSV file and utilizes shaders and the Spinner class); however, it also works with additional dimensions of information for each point.

 The kepler data is...
 WIP // [kepler exoplanet data downloaded from caltech](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets)